Romkabouter/ESP32-Rhasspy-Satellite/README.md

 ## Known issues

 - Audio playback with sample rate higher than 44100 can lead to jitter due to network.
-Recommended is to use a samplerate of 16000 or 22050
+Recommended is to use a samplerate of 16000 or 22050.
+44100 stereo plays a bit too slow on the Matrix Voice due to unknown issue
-- Audio playback with matrix voice is not good, code needs to resample to 44100.
-16000 Mono or Stereo should be fine
 - Some settings (like the colors if update via MQTT) do not survive a reboot yet

 # Adding devices